pantaire/blog-setup/README.md

 hexo-theme-quiet
 _config.yml

 ...i guess that's about it

+# TO DO
+Bildanteil größer in Übersicht
+Tabellen andere Titelfarbe und enger geschrieben, Zeilenumbrüche
+About anpassen, kinda CV like